 Importing The Images

 The place we go that extra step to clarify.
 Answering the Whys that help to pass along the understanding beyond the video of this wonderful piece of software, Adobe Lightroom.
 Importing the images can be easy and you can give it a repeatable consistency to arrive at something that allows a dependency on knowing the date is available as you browse images.
-Get this out of the way and do what you enjoy………making photos.
+Get this out of the way and do what you enjoy………making and editing photos.

-In the Library Module, Go To Library
+In the Library Module Menu, Go To Library

 and Down to "Rename Photos"

 Portraiture Option: You can use the option at the bottom of the editor “Custom Text” as part of your numbering template.
-Then using this in the file naming section as you’re moving images from your camera an option will appear for entering your custom text as part of the name of each image being imported.
+Then using this in the file naming section as you’re importing images from your camera an option will appear for entering your custom text as part of the name of each image being imported.
 It could be different each time you add images.
 Or, use the name of your subject or a coded indicator about your job.

 In the Library Module, Go To Metadata